 This course is an investigation of project planning and scheduling and the relationship to construction financing during all phases of project development.
 Topic items include control theory, productivity calculations, progress payments, permanent loans, construction loans, sources of mortgage funds, and venture capital; 3 hours of lecture per week.
-Prerequisite: ACC 1020 or equivalent
+Prerequisite: ACC 1020 or equivalent during construction and post-construction phases of a project.
+Quality control and reporting are discussed, as are motivational and leadership concepts as they apply to construction; 3 hours of lecture per week.
+Prerequisite: Junior standing

-CPM 4130 Construction Superintendancy (3)
+CPM 4130 Construction Superintendency (3)

 This course covers the duties and responsibilities of on-site construction leaders.
-Emphasis will be on the procedures, methods, and administration documentation system used by the construction contractor during construction and post-construction phases of a project.
-Quality control and reporting are discussed, as are motivational and leadership concepts as they apply to construction; 3 hours of lecture per week.
-Prerequisite: Junior standing summer
+Emphasis will be on the procedures, methods, and administration documentation system used by the construction contractor